GoranStambukZadar/Notes/Guide to Star Trek Online.md

 Uni console slot can slot any type of console so get your 3 experimental upgrades to get to x2.

 If you buy cstore version of a fleet ship, you can get fleet version for only 1 module and each rep you finish will reward you 1 module.

+It is terribly important to debuff your enemy resists.
+And since it's hard to get resists much over 50%, and shields will prevent 90% dmg to hull, I suggest you use attack pattern beta.
+Shield resists you can't debuff, shpen will actually increase bleedthrough to hull.

+You want to kill your target as fast as possible, so any dmg that bypasses shields is good.
+Lorca console may be of use too.

+Regarding cptn space skills, you need to calc how much does each of the 3 slots give you.
+Even if it sounds logical to put 3 points into shpen, I advise against it, since the gain is small.
+Always look for what gives most where, then stack it there.
+For example, ships weapons are ideal for crtd or dmg mods.

 # Space Keybinds